Teodor92/personal-site/_pages/about.md

 ### **[Moteefe](https://moteefe.com/)** - **Senior Software Engineer** - Remote - _(Jan 2022 - Present)_

-As part of Moteefes' tech team, I was involved in:
+As a member of Moteefe's tech team, I played an instrumental role in the development, deployment and maintenance of several key features for the company.
+My responsibilities included:

-- Refining, defining, developing, testing, deploying and supporting several end to end features, like payment integrations with Stripe and PayPal/integrations with headless CMS systems, cart recovery emails, etc
+- Refining, defining, developing, testing, deploying, and supporting several end-to-end features such as payment integrations with Stripe and PayPal, integration with headless CMS systems and cart recovery email functionality.
-- Creating new Microservices and splitting existing ones.
+- Creating new microservices and splitting existing ones to improve system performance and scalability.
-- Logging, monitoring and analyzing the metrics of our systems and applying bugfix or escalating the issues when needed.
+- Continuously monitoring and analyzing system metrics, troubleshoot issues and apply bug fixes or escalate when necessary.
-- Contributing to internal code quality initiatives.
-- Mentoring and sharing knowledge whenever possible.
+- Actively participating in internal code quality initiatives, and mentoring and sharing knowledge with team members to improve the overall development process.
-- All of the above was achieved via TypeScript, React, Node.js and deployed on AWS.
+- All of the above was achieved via TypeScript, React, Node.js, and deployed on AWS.

 ### **[Software University](https://softuni.bg/)** - **Part-time Lecturer** - Remote - _(May 2020 - Present)_

-As a lecturer I take part in several courses organized by SoftUni like Programing Basics and Programing Fundamentals.
+As a lecturer at SoftUni, I have the opportunity to share my knowledge and experience with students by leading several courses, including "Programming Basics" and "Programming Fundamentals."
+My goal is to provide students with a solid foundation in programming concepts, as well as practical skills that they can apply in real-world projects.
+I strive to make my lectures interactive, engaging and practical, and I also encourage students to ask questions and share their own experiences.

 ### **[Independent Contractor](https://teodorkurtev.com/)** - **Software Engineer** - _(Sept 2011 - Now)_

-Building variety of application using .NET, JavaScript/TypeScript/Node.js, and Python.
-Although most of my work has been focused on the web domain, I do take on projects for mobile and desktop applications.
-My work includes:
+As a software engineer, I have experience in building a wide range of applications using technologies such as .NET, JavaScript/TypeScript/Node.js, and GoLang.
+My expertise primarily lies in the web domain, however, I am open to all opportunities.
+My responsibilities include:

-- Translation of business needs into software requirements and finding out what the client, really needs (Requirements engineering).
+- Translating business needs into specific software requirements by working closely with clients to understand their needs.
-- Designing, implementation, testing, documentation and deployment of front-end and back-end software solutions.
+- Designing, implementing, testing, documenting, and deploying front-end and back-end software solutions.
-- Support of existing solutions.
+- Providing ongoing support for existing solutions to ensure smooth operation and optimal performance.

 ### **[News UK](https://www.news.co.uk/)** - **Lead Software Engineer** - Sofia, Bulgaria - _(Aug 2020 - Jan 2022)_

-I am part of the MAIN Technology Group, that deals with Monetization, Access and Identity.
-The majority of my work includes developing new capabilities for project using GoLang and AWS for Infrastructure, researching new solutions and collaborating with stakeholders, helping with recruitment and more.
+As a member of the MAIN Technology Group, I held a vital role in advancing the Monetization, Access, and Identity verticals.
+My primary responsibilities included:

+- Developing new capabilities for projects utilizing GoLang and AWS infrastructure.
+- Researching and evaluating new solutions to enhance project performance.
+- Collaborating with stakeholders to ensure project alignment with business objectives.
+- Supporting recruitment efforts to build a strong and capable team.

 ### **[Synchronoss Technologies](https://synchronoss.com/)** - **Lead Software Engineer** - Sofia, Bulgaria - _(Oct 2017 - Aug 2020)_

-As a Lead Software Engineer, my duties included:
+As a Lead Software Engineer, my key responsibilities included:

-- Created and implementing code standards and practices to ensure high code quality across all projects in the Bulgaria branch.
+- Developing and implementing code standards and practices to promote high code quality across all projects in the Bulgaria branch.
-- Organize work activities and ensure there are no blockers in my team.
+- Managing and streamlining work activities to eliminate blockers and ensure smooth project execution.
-- Design, implement and test front-end and back-end features in several projects.
-MEAN was the software technology stack of choice for most project, although some of my duties included work on several .NET projects.
+- Designing, implementing, and testing front-end and back-end features in multiple projects, with a primary focus on MEAN stack, but also including work on .NET projects.
-- Organize and take part in team activities like daily Stand-ups, Code Review sessions, etc.
+- Facilitating team activities such as daily Stand-ups and Code Review sessions.
-- Mentor junior developers and ensure there technological and business up-skilling goes smoothly.
+- Mentoring and providing guidance to junior developers to ensure their professional development and growth.

 ### **[Software Improvement Group(SIG)](https://www.softwareimprovementgroup.com/)** - **Software Engineer/Researcher** - Amsterdam, The Netherlands - _(Jan 2017 - Aug 2017)_

-My work consisted of:
+As a software engineer, my work included:

-- Finding a way to propose refactoring options for architecturally related code smells.
+- Investigating and proposing refactoring options for architecturally-related code smells to improve code quality and maintainability.
-- Implementing Visual Studio refactoring plugin using the .NET ecosystem and the Roslyn compiler.
+- Developing a Visual Studio refactoring plugin utilizing the .NET ecosystem and the Roslyn compiler.
-- Using R and Python for data analysis and visualization.
+- Utilizing R and Python for data analysis and visualization to gain insights and identify optimization opportunities.
-- In the end there was a positive outcome of the research an the PoC project - desired metrics increased with 5% to 10%.
+- Achieving positive outcomes from the research and the PoC project, with an increase in desired metrics by 5% to 10%.

 ### **[EPAM](https://www.epam.com/)** - **Software Engineer** - Sofia, Bulgaria - _(Mar 2016 - Aug 2016)_

-During my work here:
+As a software engineer, my work included:

-- Used the .NET Stack for back-end development - C#, MSSQL Server, EntityFramework, ASP.NET MVC, etc.
+- Utilizing the .NET Stack for back-end development, including C#, MSSQL Server, EntitiesFramework, and ASP.NET MVC.
-- Used the JavaScript Stack for front-end development - Agular.js, JQuery, Google Maps APls, etc.
+- Implementing front-end development with the JavaScript Stack, including Angular.js, JQuery, and Google Maps APIs.
-- Implemented processes to ensure code quality - static code analysis, CI, git branching strategies, code reviews.
+- Establishing processes to ensure code quality, including static code analysis, CI, git branching strategies, and code reviews.

 ### **[SBTech](https://www.sbtech.com/)** - **Software Engineer** - Sofia, Bulgaria - _(Jan 2015 - Aug 2015)_